UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 ## Price Feed Implementation
 ### Pre Cutoff
 This price should be updated every second by using the time-weighted average price from the past 2 hours.
-Data can be queried from Uniswap/Balancer event logs on any Ethereum full node.
+Data can be queried from Uniswap event logs on any Ethereum full node.

-Liquidator bots with access to an Ethereum full node can use this [Uniswap implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js) and this [Balancer implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/BalancerPriceFeed.js) for free to query current and historical data.
+Liquidator bots with access to an Ethereum full node can use this [Uniswap implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js) for free to query current and historical data.

 ### Post Cutoff